cloudopsworks/environment-template-bluegreen-awseb-v2/README.md

   ```yaml
   automatic: false
   ```
 * Adjust the number of required reviewers, remember that the approvals should fulfill the number selected here, the entry is required.
   ```yaml
   requiredReviewers: 2
   ```
 * Next you have to configure the valid reviewers/approvers on the workflow the entry is required, the users listed are the GitHub Ids.
   ```yaml
   reviewers:
     - user1
     - user2
     - user3
   ```
+* Push changes to Master ...
+* Proceed with Promotion Process.

+### (TBD) More documentation to be added soon.